Bolt (Disney character): Super Rhino

-Rhino uses his newly found powers to fly across the sea and crash land outside the armed base encased in his ball.
+Rhino uses his newly found powers to fly across the sea and crash-land outside the armed base encased in his ball.
 Rhino's battle with the guard is witnessed by Penny, Bolt and Dr. Calico from the inside, with helicopters and cars crashing into the side of the building.
 As all the noise subsides a single knock on the door is heard and not receiving an answer Rhino uses his heat-vision to create an opening in the wall.

 Rhino then uses his eye-beams to defeat the armed guards and commandeers a flying missile, riding it like a surfboard to aim at Dr. Calico.
 Rhino uses his super squeak ability to finish the villain off.
 With Penny and Bolt saved, Rhino walks away.

-Rhino is next seen on stage performing "The Best of Both Worlds"; the theme song from Hannah Montana (by co-star Miley Cyrus), where it is revealed that Rhino has been dreaming his adventures all along.
+Rhino is next seen on stage performing "The Best of Both Worlds"; the theme song from Hannah Montana (by Miley Cyrus), where it is revealed that Rhino has been dreaming his adventures all along.
 Mittens wakes him up, telling him that she's not a fan of his singing.
 The short ends with another dream sequence, this time about Rhino being selected by the President to defeat Calico once again.

 Video games

-Bolt is featured in Disney Interactive Studios' 2008 video game of the same name, and the character is playable in the Disney games Disney Infinity, Sorcerers of the Magic Kingdom, and Disney Heroes: Battle Mode.
+Bolt is featured in Disney Interactive Studios' 2008 video game of the same name, and is a playable character in the Disney games Sorcerers of the Magic Kingdom and Disney Heroes: Battle Mode.

 Cameo appearances

-Bolt has made minor cameo appearances in various animated feature films including Wreck-It Ralph, Big Hero 6, and Frozen II.
-A slightly altered version of Bolt's animation rig appears briefly in the opening of Disney's 2009 television special Prep & Landing.
+Bolt has made minor cameo appearances in various animated feature films and short films including Wreck-It Ralph, Big Hero 6, Frozen II, and Once Upon a Studio.
+A slightly altered version of Bolt's CGI animation rig appears briefly in the opening of Disney's 2009 television special Prep & Landing.